deepanshs/mrsimulator/docs/configuring_simulator.rst

 ..
 Unlike the `spin_system`, where the user is aware of the number of spin systems within
 .. the simulator object, the number of transition pathways may not always be intuitive.
 ..
-Note, even a small spin-system, depending on the NMR method, can generate a massive
+Note, even a small spin system, depending on the NMR method, can generate a massive
 .. number of transition pathways.
 When using this configuration, care must be taken, else
 .. one could easily generate gigabytes of data, and run into a memory issue.